jonathonklem/jonathonklem.com/_posts/2015-08-01-docker-update.markdown

 If you navigate to localhost:8080 you should see the WordPress install page.
 We now have a functioning containerized WordPress site!

 If you make changes to the database, those changes will be lost unless you do a `docker commit master-mysql` to save the state of the database.
 The volume-only container will not use a layered file system, so you don't have to commit changes made to it.
-With Docker volumes, the volume only perists so long as there is a running container using it.
+With Docker volumes, the volume only persists so long as there is a running container using it.
 You can use `docker export` and `docker import` to backup and restore your docker volume:

 ```
 docker export --output="volume.tar" web-data